SabrinaJewson/sabrinajewson.github.io/src/blog/errors.md

-it does not make sense to implement `From<io::Error>` because such an implementation would implicitly add meaning that one failed during the process of reading the file from disk (as the variant is named `ReadFile` instead of `Io`) — in other words, while the conversion from `ParseError` to `FromFileErrorKind` is trivial and carries no semantic meaning, the conversion from `io::Error` is non-trivial and carries meaning, thus rendering `From` inappropriate.
+it does not make sense to implement `From<io::Error>` because such an implementation would implicitly add meaning that one failed during the process of reading the file from disk (as the variant is named `ReadFile` instead of `Io`).
+Constraining the meaning of “any I/O error” to “an error reading the file from the disk” is helpful but should not be done implicitly, thus rendering `From` inappropriate.

 ### On “nearness” { #on-nearness }